 Whichever the name or arrangement, the signature motifs remain.
 These being the frenetic signature bassline, the hypnotic dance chords, and that incessantly repeating jingle.
 This trio blends together very well to generate a bewildering, trance-like kind of feel, which is the exact kind of sensation one would experience in real-life when venturing into a strange, claustrophobic, potentially hazardous labyrinth.

-At the same time, Arcade is also representative of the music style that features heavily in every SMT game, including those in the sister series.
-That of a punchy tune that loops on and on.
-This might feel to be dreary, but believe me, it complements the dungeon crawling aspect of the games very well.
-You are kept in the mood, but never too distracted by the background music.
+At the same time, Arcade is also representative of the music style featured in every SMT game, that of a punchy tune that loops on and on.
+This might sound to be dreary but believe me, it actually complements the dungeon crawling aspect of the games wonderfully.
+You are kept in the mood, but never too distracted by the looping music.

 8. Mass Destruction - Persona 3

 In episode three of the main series, leading composer Shoji Meguro experimented with lyrics and voices in the battle themes.
 Come Persona 3, he switched from sinister demonic murmurs to rap.
 The result was this highly unusual fight music for an RPG game.

 It raises eyebrows.
 Takes you by surprise and makes you go, WHAT?
 I would say, though, that it was a creative and intelligent choice because of the grunge nature of rap music.

 All episodes of Persona revolve around the darker side of human personalities; the so-called Shadow, to use the term in the games.
 Music-wise, isn’t this darkness so aptly expressed by the latent angst in rap music?
 Is there a better way too to tell the dark stories hidden by students in their hearts, away from the scrutiny of family, friends, and the public?
 In my opinion, such use of unexpected music genres for artistic emphasis was key to the Persona series’ enduring worldwide popularity.